 - a.
-Go to the GHSA Website @ ghsa.net to access the "officials" tab then the "association contact" tab in the QUICK SOURCE box to obtain contact information for local associations. - b.
+Go to the GHSA Website @ ghsa.net to access the "officials" tab and obtain contact information for local associations. - b.
 Call the GHSA Office and ask for Pam Thompson, Officials' Registrar @ 706-647-7473 Ext.
 30 - 2.
 I am moving to Georgia from another state in which I am registered.
 How do I transfer my registration and years of service information?

-Answer: Call your former state association and ask them to transfer your officiating records (years of service, classification status, previous year test scores, and rules clinic attendance records) to the GHSA Office. a.
-Fax information to the GHSA Office @ 706-647-2638
+Answer: Call your former state association and ask them to transfer your officiating records (years of service, classification status, previous year test scores, and rules clinic attendance records) to the GHSA Office.

-3. Do my years of service and my rating from another state carryover when I register in Georgia?
+- a.
+Fax information to the GHSA Office @ 706-647-2638 - 3.
+Do my years of service and my rating from another state carryover when I register in Georgia?